center-key/add-dist-header/README.md

 The substitution feature is disabled by setting `--version` flag to `false`:

 Examples:
-   - `add-dist-header temp dist --delimiter=🔥` &nbsp; Use "🔥" as the separator instead of "~~".
+   - `add-dist-header temp dist --delimiter=🔥`<br>
+   Use "🔥" as the separator instead of "~~".

-   - `add-dist-header --no-version build dist`  &nbsp; Add headers but do not substitute the version number.
+   - `add-dist-header --no-version build dist`<br>
+   Add headers but do not substitute the version number.

 ## C) Application Code
 Even though **add-dist-header** is primarily intended for build scripts, the package can easily be used programmatically in ESM and TypeScript projects.